acdlite/jquery.sidenotes/index.md

 Transform [Markdown](http://daringfireball.net/projects/markdown/) footnotes into superpowered[^notes] sidenotes.

 [^notes]: Wanna see something cool?
 Resize this page and watch how this note adapts to different screen sizes.

+Try it out now by changing the size of your browser window.
+At full width, notes on this page are rendered as sidenotes.
+At medium width, they are placed directly after their reference in the text.
+At small widths, they are rendered as normal footnotes.

 You can also use this page's [key bindings](#api) to experiment with the API.
+For example, press **h** and watch what happens.
+(Press **s** to reverse the change.)

 ## Installation